PaulinaJohn/Calculations_in_Python/README.md

-Writing codes is fast becoming my new go-to for quick, calculations.
-I used Python in this case.
+Writing codes is fast becoming my new go-to for quick calculations.